BalbeerSingh1925/Delta-Demos/README.md

 # Delta-Demos
-this is a Demo for Git and GitHub class
+this is a Demo for Git and GitHub class.